Matchday Info: Premier Sports Cup Final

 Away fans: cross road to Love Street continue up the street till you come to Albion Street where you will turn left.
 Follow Albion Street until you come to the junction with Greenock Road where you will turn right.
 Cross the road then walk about 200 yards before taking your first left on to Clark Street.
 Walk straight up Clark Street to the end of the street which is the junction with Greenhill Road, turn left and you will see the the stadium on the opposite side of the road.
 Access to the North Stand will be from Ferguslie Park Avenue.

-St Mirren return to The SMiSA Stadium on Saturday as the Buddies play host to Motherwell in the William Hill Premiership.
+St Mirren return to The SMiSA Stadium on Saturday as we host Motherwell in our first home league match of the new season.

 St Mirren vs Motherwell